The Economics of Cloud Computing

 Wherever GDP is, tech will be better.
 And software and cloud will be better than that.

-Pat Gelsinger, CEO, VMware1
+Pat Gelsinger, Board member and former CEO, VMware1

 One reason for increased cloud spending: to support the computing needs for unprecedented numbers of remote workers.
 Most organizations quickly embraced remote work when the COVID-19 pandemic shut down public spaces, like office buildings.
 Even after restrictions lift, 55% of U.S. employers anticipate employees will continue working remotely at least one day a week, according to a June survey by PwC.